cu-csci-4253-datacenter/kubernetes-tutorial/02-blog/README.md

   selector:
     app: blog
 ```
-The `app:blog` selector matches the `app:blog` label in [the blog pod definition](02-blog-env.yaml).
+The `app:blog` selector matches the `app:blog` label in [the blog pod definition](02-blog-env.yaml), and `blog-svc` will forward requests to any pod with that specific label.
+This becomes important when we want to crate a reliable or scalable service with multiple web servers, which we do in [section 4 of the tutorial](../04-scalability).

 We create the service and check that it's connecting to our blog:
 ```
 > kubectl describe svc/blog-svc
 Name:              blog-svc